-The input-output covariance operator defined in equation (5) is a key concept capturing the substitution patterns in economies where all production and utility functions are nested-CES functions.
+The input-output covariance operator defined in equation (9) is useful in characterizing the substitution patterns in economies where all production and utility functions are nested-CES functions.
 In this section, we generalize this input-output covariance operator in such a way that allows us to work with arbitrary production functions.